 What does stem cell treatment involve?

-At CDI, regenerative medicine (or stem cell) treatments involve taking a small amount of your own cells and separating the components of those cells.
+At RAYUS, regenerative medicine (or stem cell) treatments involve taking a small amount of your own cells and separating the components of those cells.
 Then, using imaging guidance to monitor the position of the needle, the radiologist will inject the concentrated cells into the area that is injured or degenerated.

 How do you get the cells?